The WiX toolset's "Remember Property" pattern.

 7:

-8: <MajorUpgrade DowngradeErrorMessage="A newer version already installed" />
+8: <MajorUpgrade DowngradeErrorMessage="A newer version installed" />

 9: